C-Shart/Beetlebergs/Notes/BeetlebergsDesign.md

 When the battle begins, all the beetles (without player input) begin attacking each other with whatever attacks they have available, causing damage to each other.
-When a beetle takes enough damage, it dies and is removed from further action (though perhaps its projectiles could still kill after death?).
+When a beetle takes enough damage, it dies and is removed from further action, though its in-flight projectiles remain deadly.

 The battle ends when all the beetles on either team have been eliminated, making the other team the victor.
 It could technically be possible for the two teams to be eliminated at the same time, but most likely one team over the other